YashJain04/SpotifyGPT/README.md

 ## Results 📊

-You can check out some demo's here.
+You can check out some demos here.
 These images show the application in more detail.

 ### Authorization
 ![Authorization from SpotifyGPT](DEMO/Authorization.png)